cbaldassari/gmm_embedding_init/README.md

 # A graph-based Superframework for Mixture Model estimation using EM.
-An analysis of US wholesale electricity markets.
+An analysis of US wholesale electricity markets

 by
 Carlo Mari,